Whimsy Stick

 Barking“Teach quiet,” bark collars, ignore it, close the blindsAddresses the output (noise) without touching the input (arousal overflow from unmet drive).
 The dog finds another way to vent.

 Leash pullingStop-and-wait, direction changes, front-clip harness, treat luringAll mid-walk interventions.
-The dog left the house with a full drive tank.
+But the dog left the house with a full drive tank.
 You’re fighting the nervous system, not training the dog.

 Poor recallTreat-based recall, long line practice, “be more exciting”Treats cannot compete with the predatory motor pattern.
 A squirrel triggers the full chase sequence.
 Cheese is a snack.
 The reward hierarchy is wrong.

 None of these methods are bad.
-They’re incomplete.
+But they’re incomplete.
 They skip the prerequisite: draining the drive load so the dog is neurologically capable of responding to training.
 A dog running on full arousal cannot process “quiet,” cannot choose loose-leash walking, and cannot override the chase imperative for a cookie.
-The Flirt Pole Training Guide explains why session structure matters more than session length.
-If your dog is also reactive to other dogs or people on walks, the same drive fulfillment prerequisite applies but with additional sub-threshold exposure work layered on top.
+If your dog is also reactive to other dogs or people on walks, the same drive fulfillment prerequisite applies.
+But it requires additional sub-threshold exposure work layered on top.
+For the step-by-step reactivity protocol, see how to use a flirt pole to fix reactivity.

 The 3-in-1 Flirt Pole Protocol

-This protocol addresses all three problems in a single session.
-Run it 3 times daily for the first 2 weeks, then once daily for maintenance.
+One protocol, three problems, single session.
+Run it 3 times daily for the first 2 weeks, then drop to once daily for maintenance.
 Total time: 5 to 8 minutes per session.

 01